loophp/launcher/README.md

 Before each commit some inspections are executed with [GrumPHP](https://github.com/phpro/grumphp), run `./vendor/bin/grumphp run` to check manually.

-[PHPInfection](https://github.com/infection/infection) is used to ensure that your code is properly tested, run `composer infection` to test your code.

 ## Contributing

 Feel free to contribute to this library by sending Github pull requests.
 I'm quite reactive :-)